Kristaps-E/EDA_Coursera_data/README.md

 Seaborn: For statistical data visualization.

 ## **Dataset:**
-The dataset used in this project is coursea_data.csv, which contains data about Coursera courses and have specific data like:
+The dataset used in this project is coursea_data.csv, which contains data about Coursera courses and has specific data like:
 - Course title
 - Course category
 - Rating